At Cyber

 Sign Up for Alerts on Banking & Credit Cards to Know When They Are Being Used and When Fraud is Detected

-If you sign up for banking alerts via text message or push notifications, you’ll know right away when your credit cards have fraudulent charges so you won’t be responsible for them.
+If you sign up for banking alerts via text message or push notifications, you’ll know right away when your credit cards have fraudulent charges, so you won’t be responsible for them.
 Alerts will also help protect you against bank account takeover problems by catching these threats before they can harm you.

 • Benefit: You can track transactions in real-time and get notifications immediately any time an action is taken on your account.
 If a transaction comes through that you don’t recognize, call your bank immediately.